Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The moment you doubt whether you can fly, you cease for ever to be able to do it."
+> "The secret of happiness is not in doing what you like but in liking what you have to do."
-> — **James Matthew Barrie**
+> — **Sathya Sai Baba**

 ---